syncfusion-content/wpf-docs/wpf/SfSchedule/Recurrence.md

 ![Recurrence-appointment](Recurrence_images/Recurrence_img1.jpeg)

 ## Creating Custom Recurrence Appointment using Recurrence Builder
-For creating custom recurrence appointment you need to create a custom class Meeting with mandatory fields `From`, `To`, `EventName` and `RecurrenceRule`.
+you need to create a custom class Meeting with mandatory fields `From`, `To`, `EventName` and `RecurrenceRule` to create custom recurrence appointment.

 {% highlight c# %}